The Best Places to Dive in February

-Liveaboard diving in February offers special highlights all over the world, especially for shark-lovers.
-In the Caribbean region, the Bahamas is known as one of the best countries to dive with sharks.
+Liveaboard diving in February offers special highlights worldwide, especially for shark lovers.
+The Bahamas is known as one of the best countries to dive with sharks in the Caribbean region.
 The entire archipelago of 700 islands is a shark sanctuary, where fishing of sharks is completely prohibited.
 As a result, great shark diving opportunities can be found, as well as shark conservation and research stations.
 In the Indo-Pacific, Thailand is a great choice for February scuba diving.
-Whale sharks can be found in the Andaman Sea, an underwater gem bordered by Thailand and Myanmar which contains multiple national parks with remote archipelagos, jungle islands, and vibrant reefs.
+Whale sharks can be found in the Andaman Sea, an underwater gem bordered by Thailand and Myanmar, which contains multiple national parks with remote archipelagos, jungle islands, and vibrant reefs.
 And for those who want a February dive trip with coral, biodiversity, and a range of marine life from macro to big pelagics, the all-time favorites of Raja Ampat and Komodo in Indonesia can’t be beaten.

 What to see in February?

-If you’re looking for toothy predators, head to the Bahamas for tiger sharks at world-famous dive site Tiger Beach.
-This is a notably reliable location to see the striped giants, as well as a huge array of other sharks.
+If you’re looking for toothy predators, head to the Bahamas for tiger sharks at the world-famous dive site Tiger Beach.
+This is a notably reliable location to see the striped giants and many other sharks.
 Divers who prefer a gentler shark should consider heading to Thailand for the beginning of whale shark season in the Andaman Sea, where the Similan Islands and neighboring seamounts like Richelieu Rock, Hin Daeng, and the Surin Islands enjoy the company of these enormous fish.
 Manta rays are also common in the Andaman Sea in February.
-In the archipelago of Raja Ampat, translated as “The Four Kings,” remote, western Indonesian jungle islands are surrounded with coral gardens full of strange and wonderful creatures; this area is considered the center of the center of marine biodiversity.
-If you’re set on seeing giants though, consider Komodo diving in February- the local waters have more plankton at this time of year, but this attracts more manta rays, so it’s worth going if mantas are your goal.
+In the archipelago of Raja Ampat, translated as “The Four Kings,” remote, western Indonesian jungle islands are surrounded by coral gardens full of strange and wonderful creatures; this area is considered the center of the center of marine biodiversity.
+If you’re set on seeing giants, though, consider Komodo diving in February- the local waters have more plankton at this time of year, but this attracts more manta rays, so it’s worth going if mantas are your goal.